risherlock/FloatSat/README.md

 2. GNU Arm Embedded Toolchain for cross-compilation.
 3. Make and CMake to automate compile and flash process.
 4. A software for flash & debug like OpenOCD.
-5. Serial terminal for virtual port like Arduino IDE (serial terminal), Hterm, PuTTY etc..
+5. Serial terminal for virtual port like Arduino IDE (serial terminal), Hterm, PuTTY etc.
+6. Git for automatic clone and installation of [RODOS](https://gitlab.com/rodos) by [Makefile](Makefile).

 Following sections guides you through the installation of these dependencies on your computer for [Linux](#linux) and [Windows](#windows).